gaehlerm/SoftwareEngineering/README.md

 # 7. Interfaces

-“Make interface is easy to use correctly and hard to use incorrectly" - Scott Meyers, The fundamental rule of interfaces
+“Make interfaces easy to use correctly and hard to use incorrectly" - Scott Meyers, The fundamental rule of interfaces

 Interfaces go hand in hand with levels of abstraction.
 Each level of abstraction has two interfaces.
-One to the low-level side, another one toward the high-level side.
+One to the low-level side, another one towards the high-level side.

 ## Real world interfaces